-Over the summer, children under the age of 18 were exempt from this requirement, but this exemption comes to an end on September 30th.
+Over the summer, children under the age of 18 were exempt from this requirement, but this exemption ended on September 30th.

-From that date, anyone over the age of 12 will be required to show their pass, meaning that if a family wants to go out for dinner all family members over the age of 12 will need to show their health passports before being allowed in.
+Now anyone over the age of 12 years and two months is required to show their pass, meaning that if a family wants to go out for dinner all family members over the age of 12 will need to show their health passports before being allowed in.
 Children under 12 are not affected and do not need to show a health passport.

 The initial exemption was to give teenagers in France the chance to get vaccinated, as France has been vaccinating 12-17 year-olds since June 15th – the 12 years and two months start date is designed to give youngsters who are just turning 12 enough time to get both their doses.

-However, tourists coming from countries that are not yet vaccinating children are likely to have a problem – and this could hit the October school holidays, during which France is a popular holiday destination.
+However, tourists coming from countries that are not yet vaccinating children in large numbers are likely to have a problem – and this could hit the October school holidays, during which France is a popular holiday destination.

-From September 30th anyone over the age of 12 who is not fully vaccinated has two main options.
+Anyone over the age of 12 years and two months who is not fully vaccinated has two main options.